muccg/rdrf/docs/index.rst

   - Patients can be defined once, and belong to several registries
   - Multiple levels of access are supported (e.g. patient, clinician, genetic, and curator roles)

+The RDRF can be used to create different types of registries, such as a Contact Registry or a more complex registry with the ability to restrict Forms to certain groups of users.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hsqpvLIbmNA" frameborder="0" allowfullscreen></iframe>

 Are you ready to create your own Patient Registry?
 ==================================================